 Get your copy of the ACE CPT exam cheat sheet.
-It helps immensely for studying for the exam.
+It helps immensely in studying for the exam.

-- Know the stages of the relationship of the client and trainer.
+- Know the stages of the relationship between the client and trainer.

-- Use practices to enhance the client and trainer rapport, like the respecting of cultural differences, use of the effective verbal and nonverbal techniques of communication, and maintenance of professional boundaries.
+- Use practices to enhance the client and trainer rapport, like respecting cultural differences, using effective verbal and nonverbal communication techniques, and maintaining professional boundaries.

-- Support the clients in the implementation of their physical activity and exercise plans through the effective collaboration and goal setting, generation of ideas, while discussing options and evaluating their programs.
+- Support the clients in implementing their physical activity and exercise plans through effective collaboration and goal setting, generating ideas while discussing options and evaluating their programs.

-- Be able to educate clients on self-monitoring techniques for the improvement of program adaption and adherence.
+- Be able to educate clients on self-monitoring techniques to improve program adaption and adherence.

-- Make use of effective teaching techniques during sessions of exercise for the enhancement of client learning and promotion of safe and effective execution of exercises.
+- Use effective teaching techniques during exercise sessions to enhance client learning and promote the safe and effective execution of exercises.

-Trainers are able to support their clients through the changing of their habits and helping them to establish positive relationships with exercise.
+Trainers can support their clients by changing their habits and helping them to establish positive relationships with exercise.

-Through the use of effective communication, setting goals skillfully, and practicing coaching skills, trainers may support adoption and adherence of physical activity along with implementing comprehensive exercise programs that help clients to reach their own unique health and fitness-related goals.
+Through effective communication, skillfully setting goals, and practicing coaching skills, trainers may support the adoption and adherence to physical activity and implementing comprehensive exercise programs that help clients reach their own unique health and fitness-related goals.

 Stages of the Client-Personal Trainer Relationship